| *Tax calculation (using current tax year UK rates and allowances*) |

 Uncrystallised funds pension lump sums (UFPLS) were introduced by "pension freedoms" and allow pension holders to withdraw some, or all of their uncrystallised funds as a lump sum.

-From 6 April 2015, if a client wants to access some or all of their money purchase pensions savings without designating funds as available for drawdown or buying an annuity (or scheme pension), then UFPLS is one way to do this (provided that this option is allowed under the contract).
+From 6 April 2015, if a client wants to access some or all of their money purchase pensions savings without using drawdown or buying an annuity (or scheme pension), then UFPLS is one way to do this (provided that this option is allowed under the contract).

 To qualify as an UFPLS: